A Personal Confession Before We Begin

 The Mindset Shift That Changes Everything

-Your hospital is not primarily a healthcare provider.
+A veterinary hospital is not primarily a healthcare provider.
 It is a service business that happens to deliver healthcare.

 That distinction is not a criticism of the medicine.
 The medicine matters enormously.
-But the medicine alone does not build a thriving hospital.
+But medicine alone does not build a thriving hospital.
 It does not retain clients.
 It does not create culture.
 It does not drive referrals or five-star reviews or the kind of loyal client base that sustains a practice through hard seasons.

 The hospitals winning right now are not winning because their medicine is better than everyone else's.
-They are winning because they have made a deliberate decision to compete on experience.
-They have stopped thinking like clinicians running a clinic and started thinking like service leaders running a medical practice.
+They are winning because they made a deliberate decision to compete on experience.
+They stopped thinking like clinicians running a clinic and started thinking like service leaders running a medical practice.

 What Clients Actually Experience